umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 > Use the "Cosmos Transfers" guide to easily transfer supported Cosmos assets like ATOM to Umee.
 This is the fastest, easiest, and most cost efficient method.

-> Use the "Ethereum --> Cosmos Transfers" guide to convert assets from their Ethereum format to their Cosmos format.
+> Use the "Ethereum --> Umee Transfers" guide to convert assets from their Ethereum format to their Cosmos format.

-> Use the "Cosmos --> Ethereum Transfers" guide to convert assets from their Cosmos format to their Ethereum format.
+> Use the "Umee --> Ethereum Transfers" guide to convert assets from their Cosmos format to their Ethereum format.

 :::: tabs

-::: tab IBC Transfers
+::: tab Cosmos Transfers

-## IBC Transfers
+## Cosmos Transfers

 If you have Cosmos assets like ATOM on a different network in your Umee blockchain compatible wallet, follow this guide to transfer them to Umee.